vault27/Foundation/paloalto.md

 - Top to down
 - Left to right
+- New rule is created under currently selected rule
 - More specific rules first
 - Exceptions to policy rules must appear before the general policy
 - Step 1: check security policy